-It is illegal to possess live invasive fish, including Round Goby, Tubenose Goby, Grass Carp, Bighead Carp, Black Carp, Silver Carp, Rudd, Ruffe and any species of snakehead.
-If any of these species are caught, they should be destroyed and not released back into any waters.
+It is illegal to possess live aquatic invasive species, including Round Goby, Tubenose Goby, Grass Carp, Bighead Carp, Black Carp, Silver Carp, Rudd, Ruffe and any species of snakehead.
+If any of these species are caught, they should be destroyed and not released live into any waters.
+Additionally, Grass Carp, Bighead Carp, Black Carp, Silver Carp and all species of snakehead may only be possessed, transported or released if they are dead and eviscerated (gutted).